mpartsch01/react-frontend/README.md

+ABC Transportation – React + WordPress Headless Frontend

+This project is a React (Vite) frontend powered by a headless WordPress backend using WPGraphQL and ACF.
+It recreates the Figma layout and renders dynamic service category content pulled directly from WordPress.

+TECH STACK

+React (Vite)

+GraphQL (WPGraphQL)

+WordPress (Headless)

+ACF for custom fields

+Custom taxonomy: serviceCategories

+Component-level CSS

+PROJECT SUMMARY

-es and renders the following from WordPress:
+The React frontend fetches and renders the following from WordPress:

 Category name (Experience, We Care, Safety)